devjonesafrica/NixOSApp/README.md

 2. **Validation hardcoding**: The helper's validation function has hardcoded profile/bundle lists that may lag behind newly added definitions.
 New profiles/bundles will work but may show validation warnings.

+## Roadmap / Next Steps

+- **Binary Cache (Cachix)**: Currently the app builds from source on first run.
+Setting up a Cachix binary cache would provide pre-built binaries for instant installation.
+This involves:
+  1. Creating a cache at [cachix.org](https://cachix.org)
+  2. Adding cache configuration to `flake.nix`
+  3. Setting up GitHub Actions to automatically push builds to the cache

+- **More Desktop Profiles**: Additional window managers and desktop environments

+- **Backup/Restore**: Export and import toolkit configurations

+- **Theme Support**: Light/dark mode preferences for generated configs

 ## License

 GPL-3.0-or-later